 Production

-In 2024, Dana Gas Egypt produced an average of 16,456 boepd, a 25% year-on-year decline due to natural field declines.
-This production consisted of average daily production of 80 MMscf of gas, 1,554 bbl of condensate and 132 tonnes of LPG.
+In 2025, Dana Gas Egypt produced an average of 12,584 boepd, a 24% year-on-year decline due to natural field declines typical of mature Nile Delta reservoirs.
+This production consisted of average daily production of 62 MMscf of gas, 1,150 bbl of condensate and 100 tonnes of LPG.

 Concession Consolidation Agreement

-Under the terms of the Consolidation Agreement, Dana Gas has committed to a multi-year investment programme targeting reserve additions and long-term production.
+Under the terms of the Consolidation Agreement, Dana Gas has committed to a multi-year investment programme targeting reserve additions and long-term production growth.
 The US$100 million programme will see the drilling of six exploration wells and five development wells over the next two years.
 The work programme is expected to increase ultimate gas recovery by 80 billion cubic feet, enhance asset value, and extend the life of Dana Gas’s Egypt portfolio.

 The investment programme is expected to be internally funded and cash generative.